 This ensures your audiences know exactly what their next steps should be, for example: downloading an asset, visiting a website, or contacting your sales team or support channel.

-- Live-action: If you want to show your product in action with real people, live-action video production is the way to go.
+- Live-Action Explainer Videos: If you want to show your product in action with real people, live-action video production is the way to go.
 It humanizes your brand and helps audiences visualize what using your product might be like.
 This format is great for different tones of storytelling, from serious or light-hearted to wildly humorous.
+If you want to create good branded content, it's important to create a brand book so that everyone is aligned with the guidelines.

 💡 PlayPlay Pro Tip